Streaked barwing

 The streaked barwing (Actinodura souliei) is a species of bird in the family Leiothrichidae.

-The species is found distributed at elevations of 1700 to 3000 m in China in Sichuan and Yunnan, as well as northwestern Vietnam in provinces such as Lai Châu, Lào Cail, Hà Giang, Điện Biên, Sơn La, and Yên Bái.
+The species is found at altitudes of 1700 to 3000 m in China in Sichuan and Yunnan, as well as northwestern Vietnam in provinces such as Lai Châu, Lào Cail, Hà Giang, Điện Biên, Sơn La, and Yên Bái.
 Natural habitats include subtropical and tropical moist montane forests.
-Individuals grow up to 23 cm.
-The species has been assessed as 'Least concern' by the IUCN Red List in 2016 due to its large range, and although there is a population decline it isn't sufficiently rapid enough to approach the thresholds to be assessed as 'Vulnerable'.
+Individuals are 21–23 cm long, brown overall, with blackish streaks on the breast, and finely barred on the wings and tail; the head is brown, with a greyish cheek patch.
+The species has been assessed as 'Least concern' by the IUCN Red List in 2016 due to its large range, and although there is a population decline it is not sufficiently rapid enough to approach the thresholds to be assessed as 'Vulnerable'.